 Does your fitness center need help with reopening plans, marketing strategy or market rival?
 The Active Team is here to help.
 Contact us today.

 Kari Bedgood is Active's Chief Marketing Officer, who as an introverted extrovert, appreciates this time at home to get wrapped up in a book/Netflix series or find new trails with her dog Wrigley.
 She can also be found on Hangouts on most Friday and Saturday nights catching up with friends.
-But be warned: tears of joy will be shed during her first indoor cycling or CrossFit class back, both of which have been dearly missed.
+But be warned: tears of joy will be shed during her first indoor cycling or functional training class back, both of which have been dearly missed.